 The information above was provided courtesy of Morning Brew, the free business newsletter landing in your inbox every morning.
 Get the daily email that makes reading the news actually enjoyable and support AutoConverse by using our referral link.
 Stay informed and entertained, for free.

 Buying a Car Will Never Be the Same

-Shoppers who come into a dealership to purchase a vehicle will find that there is effectively no inventory.
+On his blog, Columbus explains why shoppers who come into a dealership to purchase a vehicle will find that there is effectively no inventory.
 They must wait months for a vehicle, and the only way to get one is to place a deposit on an incoming unit.
 The first chance to get behind the wheel for a test drive will be when it arrives at the dealership.

 To understand how the automotive buying process has changed, we must first understand how we got into this situation.